filiph/egamebook/dart/README.md

 ### A more practical example

 Let's go through some more complex examples while showing advanced features.
-Please don't take this as the canonical way to write egamebooks.
+Please don't take the following as the canonical way to write egamebooks.
 This is mostly to teach you the basics without having to deal with the advanced stuff.

     Title:      Test Gamebook #1
     Subtitle:   The Adventures of a Guy with a Gun